AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/multi_language_development.rst

 As you can imagine the full details are extensive, beyond the scope of this introduction.
 See the GNAT User Guide ("Inline Assembler") for all the gory details.

 Now, back to our GPIO port/bin locking example.
-The :ada:`Port' type is declared as follows:
+The port type is declared as follows:

 .. code-block:: ada